|

 provided on a routine basis either at home or by trained staff

+at a skilled nursing facility.
 Support Group -- A gathering of people with a common

 experience (e.g., a disease, disorder, caregiving, etc.) where